varunaditya27/NeoChyrp/README.md

 NeoChyrp comes packed with features that make it a powerful and flexible platform for any kind of blog or publication.

 - **Content Management:**
-    - **Feathers:** Create diverse content with different "Feathers" (post types) like Text, Photo, Video, Audio, Quotes, and Links.
+    - **Feathers:** Create diverse content with different "Feathers" (post types) like Text, Photo, Video, Audio, Quotes, Links, and Uploader (multi-file/gallery).
     - **WYSIWYG Editor:** A modern Markdown editor for writing content.
     - **Tagging & Categorization:** Organize your posts with tags and nested categories.
+Public tags page supports fuzzy search and highlighting.
 - **Community & Interaction:**
     - **Comments:** A full-featured, threaded commenting system.
     - **Likes:** Allow users to like and engage with posts.